demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Swaggies-BetterEXP/README.md

 ## Things to note
 ### Does BetterEXP replace the old system?
 Nope, the BetterEXP system will run **alongside** the vanilla exp system.
-After a game, the XP bar will show your BetterXP Rank and XP amount, but your vanilla xp will still secretly be accounted for in the background.
+After a game, the XP bar will show your BetterXP Rank and XP amount, but your vanilla xp will still be accounted for in the background.
 At any time, you may open the pause menu to see your current vanilla rank alongside your BetterXP rank (if you have the pause menu display enabled).
 You will be able to safely uninstall and reinstall the mod without affecting your vanilla XP, however, **you can not progress your BetterXP level without having the mod active** (duh).

 ### Headstart
 When you first load in with the BetterEXP mod, you'll start with 0 BXP at Intern rank.
 However, if you've played Lethal Company quite a bit, you'll start at a higher BetterXP level than just Intern.